⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 MetricValueDescription

-Price/Sales (TTM)0.68Measures the company's market capitalization relative to its total revenue, useful for valuing companies with volatile earnings or in early growth stages.
+Price/Sales (TTM)0.53Compares a company's stock price to its revenue per share over the last twelve months, often used for companies with inconsistent earnings or in early growth stages.

-Price/Book (MRQ)1.21Compares a company's stock price to its book value per share, indicating how much investors are willing to pay for each dollar of net assets.
+Price/Book (MRQ)1.00Measures the market value of a company's stock relative to its book value, indicating how much investors are willing to pay for each dollar of net assets.

-Return on Equity (TTM)8.50Measures a company's profitability in relation to the equity invested by shareholders, indicating efficiency in generating profits from shareholder funds.
+Return on Equity (TTM)11.36Measures the net income returned as a percentage of shareholder equity, indicating the company's profitability in relation to the equity invested by its shareholders.

-Operating Margin9.92Represents the percentage of revenue left after paying for operating expenses, indicating a company's operational efficiency.
+Operating Margin10.41Represents the percentage of revenue left after paying for variable costs of production, but before paying interest or taxes, showing operational efficiency.

 ⚠️ Extended Disclaimer & Important Information AI-Generated Content: This research report has been prepared using artificial intelligence technology.
 While we strive for accuracy and rely on sources believed to be reliable, AI-generated content may contain errors, omissions, or outdated information.
 Not Investment Advice: This report is provided for informational and educational purposes only.
 Nothing contained herein constitutes investment advice, a recommendation to buy or sell any security, or financial advice of any kind.
 Investment Risks: Investing in securities involves substantial risk, including potential loss of principal.
 Past performance is not indicative of future results.
 Carefully consider your investment objectives, risk tolerance, and financial circumstances before making decisions.
 Conduct Your Own Research: You are strongly encouraged to conduct thorough research, perform due diligence, and consult with qualified financial, legal, and tax professionals before making investment decisions.
 By accessing and using this report, you acknowledge that you have read, understood, and agreed to this disclaimer.